chesterchou1/hugo-portfolio/content/project/tmba-1/index.md

 ![](./image/p1.png)

-### The real struggle and the real challenges (What I knew I was doing but not sure how it will go)
+### **The real struggle and the real challenges (What I knew I was doing but not sure how it will go)**

 All above is just the beginning.
-What's really challenging is where the root cause of the problem is, and happen to be my very reason why I choose to do in the first place, and not thinking about personal interest or opportunity cost.
+I took about 3 months(the whole summer vacation) to move on to next page, which was where the root cause of the problem was, and happened to be my very reason why I chose to do in the first place, and not thinking about personal interest or opportunity cost.
 See [next](/project/tmba-2/)